stereobooster/dev.wtf/README.md

 - Computer science terminology: array, closure
 - Development terminology: console, server
 - Acronyms: a11y (accessibility), l10n (localization)
-- Phenomena jargon: bike-shading, gate-keeping, 10x
+- Phenomena jargon: bikeshedding, gatekeeping, 10x
 - Professional jargon: vulns (vulnerabilities), repo (repository)
-- Internet shortenings and emojis: thx (thanks), `(╯°□°)╯︵ ┻━┻` ( flip table)
+- Internet shortenings and emojis: thx (thanks), `(╯°□°)╯︵ ┻━┻` (flip table)

 ## Details

 Each article composed of at least title and definition.
 Optional parameters:

 - cover image: for social networks
   - can be generated automatically. like they do for dev.to
 - tags
 - related - related articles
 - aka - other names for the terms
   - can be used to generate redirect pages

 ## How can I help?

-- Ask questions.
+- [Ask questions](https://github.com/stereobooster/dev.wtf/issues).
 If you find some terminology confusing open issue asking for an explanation
-- Answer questions.
+- [Answer questions](https://github.com/stereobooster/dev.wtf/new/master/content/posts).
 Send pull requests with answers
 - Edit language.
 Some authors will appreciate help in fixing typos and errors
 - Add pictures.
 You don't have to be a developer to contribute, you can help by providing cover images and helping with design-related things
-- Improve code.
+- [Improve code](https://github.com/stereobooster/dev.wtf).
 Do you have an idea on how to improve the website?
 Please send PR.

 ## Other ideas